Jeddah's Top 10 Beaches for an Unforgettable Beach Getaway

 This is our favorite private beach in Jeddah.
 It’s a mile-long stretch of heaven for people who leve the beach and people who want to try new things.
 One of the best places to visit in Jeddah, Silver Sands Beach has lots of water sports like swimming, sailing, and snorkeling.
 You can’t just walk up to this beach in Jeddah; you need to make an appointment and pay the fee to get in.

-South Obhur B?ach is popular with both locals and tourists and is thought to b$ on$ of th? b?st b?ach?s in Saudi Arabia.
-South Obzor B$ach is on th$ $ast$rn sid$ of th?
-R?d S$a, about 30 kilom?t?rs from th? c?nt?r of J?ddah City.
-Th?r? ar? many things to do at th? b?ach.
-Th?r? ar? many r?staurants and caf$s n?arby, so you won’t n??d to bring any snacks or drinks with you to th? b?ach.
-Th$ b$ach is a gr$at plac$ to g$t away from it all on th? w??k?nd b$caus$ it’s clos$ to th$ city.
-You can ?njoy a r?laxing b?ach trip with your family or a big group of fri$nds.
-You can do many fun things, lik$ swimming and camping.
+South Obhur Beach is popular with both locals and tourists and is thought to be one of the best beaches in Saudi Arabia.
+South Obzor Beach is on the eastern side of the Red Sea, about 30 kilometers from the center of Jeddah City.
+There are many things to do at the beach.
+There are many restaurants and cafes nearby, so you won’t need to bring any snacks or drinks with you to the beach.
+Th$ beach is a great place to get away from it all on the weekend because it’s close to the city.
+You can enjoy a relaxing beach trip with your family or a big group of friends.
+You can do many fun things, like swimming and camping.

-Th$ b?autiful public b?ach of Thuwal is about 80 kilom?t?rs from th? c?nt?r of J?ddah.
-Hug$ numb$rs of p$opl$ go to th$ b$ach to pray at on$ of th? l?rg?st s$asid$ church$s.
-Whil$ th$y pray, th$y can $njoy stunning vi$ws of natur$.
-It is fun to visit this b?ach with kids b$caus$ th$ wat$r is small along th? shor?, making it saf$ for th?m to swim and play many outdoor gam$s and sports.
+Th$ beautiful public beach of Thuwal is about 80 kilometers from the center of Jeddah.
+Huge numbers of people go to the beach to pray at one of the largest seaside churches.
+While they pray, they can enjoy stunning views of nature.
+It is fun to visit this beach with kids because the water is small along the shore, making it safe for them to swim and play many outdoor games and sports.

-Don’t look any furth$r than Dhaban Marin?
-Park for a gr?at b?ach in J?ddah to ?njoy with your family or fri$nds.
-Dhaban Marin?
-Park is n?ar Dhaban and about 40 mil?s from th? c?nt?r of J?ddah city.
-It is surround?d by gr??n?ry and has a playground for kids.
-You can also tak$ pictur$s of th$ stunning vi?ws as th$ sun go$s down, turning th$ sky a b$autiful shad? of purpl$ and orang$. $v?rywh?r? on th? b?ach, th?r? ar? shady spots wh?r? famili?s can ?njoy th? sun and warmth.
-On th? w??k?nd, Dhaban Marin?
-Park is a gr?at plac? to r$lax and $njoy th? b$autiful sc$n$ry.
+Don’t look any further than Dhaban Marine Park for a great beach in Jeddah to enjoy with your family or friends.
+Dhaban Marine Park is near Dhaban and about 40 miles from the center of Jeddah city.
+It is surrounded by greenery and has a playground for kids.
+You can also take pictures of the stunning views as the sun goes down, turning the sky a beautiful shade of purple and orange. everywhere on the beach, there are shady spots where families can enjoy the sun and warmth.
+On the weekend, Dhaban Marine Park is a great place to relax and enjoy the beautiful scenery.

-On$ of th$ b$st b$ach$s in J$ddah is th$ b$autiful OIA R$sort B$ach, which was inspir$d by Gr$$k b$ach$s.
-Th?r? ar? cut? whit? ston? hous?s and fancy r?staurants all around th? b?ach and in th? ar?a around it.
-Th? r?sort has ?v?rything you n??d for a vacation, but what r?ally mak?s it stand out is its gr?at s?tting on on? of J?ddah’s b?st b?ach?s.
-Th$r$ ar$ many r$asons why J$ddah is a gr$at plac$ for a vacation.
-On? of th? b?st is th? b$autiful b$ach r?sort.
+One of the best beaches in Jeddah is the beautiful OIA Resort Beach, which was inspired by Greek beaches.
+There are cute white stone houses and fancy restaurants all around the beach and in the are a around it.
+The resort has everything you need for a vacation, but what really makes it stand out is its great setting on one of Jeddah’s best beaches.
+There are many reasons why Jeddah is a great place for a vacation.
+One of the best is the beautiful beach resort.

-Th$ 110-kilom?t?r-long South Cornich? in J?ddah is split in half by a park in th? middl? and a part in th? south.
-This is on$ of th$ b$st b$ach$s in J$ddah, so p$opl$ go th$r$ $v$ry $v$ning.
-Along th? cornich?, you can find many famous caf$s and r$staurants, food booths, and oth$r us?ful things.
-Th$ birds that liv$ h$r$ mak$ this b$ach $v$n mor$ b?autiful.
-Th?
-Cornich$ is a gr?at plac? to r?lax with fri$nds or family whil? watching p?opl? go by b?caus? th? w?ath?r is always nic? th?r?.
+The 110-kilometer-long South Corniche in Jeddah is split in half by a park in the middle and a part in the south.
+This is one of the best beaches in Jeddah, so people go there every evening.
+Along the corniche, you can find many famous cafes and restaurants, food booths, and other useful things.
+The birds that live here make this beach even more beautiful.
+The Corniche is a great place to relax with friends or family while watching people go by because the weather is always nice there.

-Th$r$ ar$ many b$ach$s in J$ddah, and Al Murjan is on$ of th$m.
-It can b$ found clos? to King Abdulaziz Int?rnational Airport.
-Anoth$r good thing about it is that it’s clos? to both th$ Mall of Arabia and th$ R?d S?a Mall.
-This b?ach in J?ddah is on$ of th$ most famous and $xp$nsiv$ on$s.
-It has a vi$w of th?
-R?d Sa and is rat?d 4 stars.
-Th?r? ?r? a lot of $v$nts, fairs, shows, and oth?r things to do th?r?, lik? wat?r gam?s and gam?s for kids.
+There are many beaches in Jeddah, and Al Murjan is on$ of them.
+It can be found close to King Abdulaziz International Airport.
+Another good thing about it is that it’s close to both the Mall of Arabia and the Red Sea Mall.
+This beach in Jeddah is one of the most famous and expensive ones.
+It has a view of the Red Sa and is rated 4 stars.
+There a lot of events, fairs, shows, and other things to do there, like water games and games for kids.